charishma-a/FullStack-Donation/README.md

 # FullStack-Donation-Web-Application
+This is a full Stack donation web application in which the users can enter their details regarding the donations.
+The entered details will be visible on the web application when the user clicks "Add Donation" button.
+I haven't used any kind of database for this project.
+The data was stored in a json file db.json and it is retrieved with the help of APIs onto the front end.

 Here, we are trying to pull the data stored in a JSON file on to the front end.
 There is a client side and server side.